frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure.md

 You can create Invoices for procedures performed on a patient by going to
 > Home > Selling > Sales > Sales Invoice > Get Items From > Healthcare Services.

-This way the billing user need not access the Healthcare module documents and the un-billed services for a Patient will be listed which the user can chose from.
+This way the billing user need not access the Healthcare module documents and the un-billed services for a Patient will be listed which the user can choose from.

 If the _Invoice Consumables Separately_ option is turned on, the charges for the consumable Items will be added to the Sales Invoice separately.